abtion/guidelines/career/product_manager_career_ladder.md

-You'll regularly meet with your peers throughout the company—this is what's happening and why, what do you need from the product, this is what product needs from you, etc.
+You'll regularly meet with your peers throughout the company covering topics like:
+- this is what's happening in the product department and why
+- what do you need from the product department?
+- this is what the product department needs from you, etc.